-If you’re in the market for a new air conditioning system and researching what brand or model might be the best fit your home, it may seem like the descriptions are written in a different language.
+If you’re in the market for a new AIR CONDITIONING SYSTEM and researching what brand or model might be the best fit for your home, it may seem like the descriptions are written in a different language.
 There are many unique terms and acronyms in the heating and cooling industry, and most homeowners don’t know the difference between a BTU and a SEER.

 Choosing the appropriate size is one of the most important (if not the most important) tasks when installing a new air conditioning system.
 And that’s where understanding tonnage and your home’s requirements come in handy.